rjsalvadorr/autocomposer-js/README.md

 ```

 The `range` is the distance between the highest and lowest note (in semitones).
 The `smoothness` shows the total distance between all notes in the melody (in semitones).

+### Browserify
+If you're going to use this for a [web app of some sort](https://github.com/rjsalvadorr/autocomposer-ui) and you're going to _Browserify_ it, use `src/browser-build.js` as your target.
+This will include the MIDI player which can play all those nice melodies on a browser.

 ## Potential Uses
 * Brainstorming when starting or continuing a musical composition.